 In this paper we address two important problems in motion analysis: the detection of moving objects and their localization.
 A statistical approach is adopted in order to formulate these problems.
 For the first, the inter-frame difference is modelized by a mixture of two zero-mean generalized Gaussian distributions, and a Gibbs random field is used for describing the label set.
 A new method to determine the regularization parameter is proposed, based on a voting technique.
 This method is also modelized using a statistical framework.
 The solution of the second problem is based on the observation of only two successive frames.
 Using the results of change detection an adaptive statistical model for the couple of image intensities is identified.
-For each problem two different multiscale algorithms are evaluated, and the labeling problem is solved using either iterated conditional modes (ICM) or highest confidence first (HCF) algorithms.
-For illustrating the efficiency of the proposed approach, experimental results are presented using synthetic and real video sequences. © 1999 Elsevier Science B.V.
-All rights reserved.
+For each problem two different multiscale algorithms are evaluated, and the labeling problem is solved using either ICM (Iterated Conditional Modes) or HCF (Highest Confidence First) algorithms.
+For illustrating the efficiency of the proposed approach, experimental results are provided using synthetic and real video sequences.

-1. Introduction
+1 Introduction

-Detection and localization of moving objects in an image sequence is a crucial issue of a moving video [31], as well as for a variety of applications of Computer Vision, including object tracking [8], fixation and 2-D/3-D motion estimation.
+Detection and localization of moving objects in an image sequence is a crucial issue of moving video [30], as well as for a variety applications of Computer Vision, including object tracking [7], fixation and 2-D/3-D motion estimation.
 In the case of a static camera, detection is often based only on the inter-frame difference.
 Detection can be obtained by thresholding, or using more sophisticated methods taking into account the neighborhood of a point in a local or global decision criterion.
 In many real world cases, this hypothesis is not valid because of the existence of ego-motion (i.e., visual motion due to the movement of the camera).
-This problem can be avoided by computing the camera motion and creating a compensated sequence.
+This problem can be avoided by computing the camera motion, and creating a compensated sequence.

-This paper deals with the two related problems, change detection and moving object localization.
+This paper deals with two related problems, change detection and moving object localization.
 Indeed, complete motion detection is not equivalent to temporal change detection.
-Presence of motion usually causes three kinds of 'change regions' to appear.
-They correspond to (1) the uncovered static background, (2) the covered background, and (3) the overlap of two successive object projections.
+Presence of motion usually causes three kinds of "change regions" to appear.
+They correspond to (1) the uncoverd static background, (2) the covered background, and (3) the overlap of two successive object projections.
 Note also that regions of third class are difficult to recover by a temporal change detector, when the object surface intensity is rather uniform.
 This implies that a complementary computation must be performed after temporal change detection, to extract specific information about the exact location of moving objects.